FatioSE/Kernel-PCA-DR/README.md

 ## 3. Kafka

-Kafka was chosen as the mediator between the GGP(application that gonna create possible machine learning pipelines) and the
+Kafka was chosen as the mediator between the GGP(application that gonna create possible machine learning pipelines) and the consumers (applications that gonna evaluate the created pipelines)

+This project deployed Kafka using Docker, so, t